-Below is the “Medical” definition of what Depression is.
+Below is the “Medical” definition of Depression.
 Read it and then I will put it in perspective below.

-Medically speaking, Doctors have not pinpointed exact causes for this thing they call depression.
+Medically speaking, Doctors have not pinpointed the exact causes for this thing they call depression.
 They "think" it may be a combination of things.
 Really!
-But they real quick to prescribe harmful drugs filled with side effects.
+But they are really quick to prescribe harmful drugs filled with side effects.

-Rear below what “they MIGHT think” causes depression.
-If you see anything in blue, I have added to this stuff to draw your attention to it.
+Read below what “they MIGHT think” causes depression.
+If you see anything in blue, I have added this stuff to draw your attention to it.

-How Doers CLINICAL HYPNOTHERAPY Treat Stress, Anxiety, Depression and Panic Attacks?
+How Does CLINICAL HYPNOTHERAPY Treat Stress, Anxiety, Depression, and Panic Attacks?

 1. It helps you enter the subconscious.

 First, we drop down from the conscious mind, which is only 10% of the mind into the subconscious mind.
 Now we are addressing the whole person, 100% of the mind rather than just treating the symptoms.

 2. It allows you to identify the "unfinished business".